mrfukui/myFlix-client/README.md

 ## Acknowledgments:

--CareerFoundry for guidance in building this app.
+- CareerFoundry for guidance in building this app.